wasmerio/old-docs.wasmer.io/docs/wasmer-js/cli/installation.md

   run   Run a WebAssembly file with Wasmer-JS
 ```

-Please take a look at the help output to start running Wasm modules.
+Please take a look at the help output to start running WASM modules.

 The same help output is also available in this documentation as the [User Guide](./wasmer-js-cli-user-guide) on the sidebar.